Explaining Microsoft EA FAQs

 Q: Is technical support included with an EA?

-A: EAs include some level of support through Software Assurance.
-For most products, SA provides 24×7 basic break-fix support (or a certain number of support incidents) as part of the package.
-You can also access Microsoftโs knowledge base and open cases with Microsoft Support for products under SA.
+For most products, SA provides 24/7 basic break-fix support (or a certain number of support incidents) as part of the package.
+You can also access Microsoft’s knowledge base and open cases with Microsoft Support for products under SA.

-However, this is not the same as a Premier/Unified Support contract โ itโs more basic.
+However, this is not the same as a Premier/Unified Support contract – it’s more basic.
 Many large EA customers still purchase a separate support agreement for guaranteed response SLAs and deeper support.
-However, the EAโs SA benefits ensure you have at least standard support and the ability to escalate issues with Microsoft during the term.

 Q: Can we add new products or services to our EA mid-term?

-Youโll typically be charged pro-rated for the remainder of the year (or it will be counted in your next annual true-up).
-Adding products is straightforwardโthe EA is flexible enough to encompass new Microsoft offerings as your needs evolve.
+You’ll typically be charged pro-rated for the remainder of the year (or it will be counted in your next annual true-up).
+Adding products is straightforward—the EA is flexible enough to encompass new Microsoft offerings as your needs evolve.

-A: Increasing is easy: you can add users/licenses anytime and formally report those additions in the next annual true-up (and pay for them).
-Decreasing is more limited: under a standard EA, you generally cannot reduce the number of licenses youโve committed to until the end of the 3-year term.
-You must maintain at least the initial quantities (you can only โtrue-up,โ not โtrue-downโ mid-term).
+Decreasing is more limited: under a standard EA, you generally cannot reduce the number of licenses you’ve committed to until the end of the 3-year term.
+You must maintain at least the initial quantities (you can only “true-up,” not “true-down” mid-term).

-The exception is if you signed an Enterprise Subscription Agreement or certain cloud subscriptions โ those might allow adjusting quantities down at the anniversary.
-In practice, any reductions must wait until the EA renewal point, where you can adjust your counts to the new lower need.
+In practice, any reductions must wait until the EA renewal point, at which you can adjust your counts to reflect the new, lower need.
 So, think of it: you can scale up during the term, but scaling down happens at renewal.

 Q: Are EA licenses perpetual or subscription-based?

 A: It can include both.
-Traditional EA licensing for on-premises software (like Windows or Office procured via EA) grants perpetual rights โ once youโve paid for those licenses through the EA, you own them even after the EA ends.
+Traditional EA licensing for on-premises software (like Windows or Office procured via EA) grants perpetual rights – once you’ve paid for those licenses through the EA, you own them even after the EA ends.

-If you sign an Enterprise Subscription Agreement (EAS) variant, all licenses are subscription-based and have no perpetual rights.
 In summary, a standard EA gives you perpetual use for the software licenses you bought (with SA giving you upgrades during the term).
-In contrast, cloud services are subscription โ and you can structure your EA to include one, the other, or both types of licensing.
+In contrast, cloud services are subscription-based, and you can structure your EA to include one, the other, or both types of licensing.

 Q: What happens at the end of an EA term?

-A: When an EA expires after its 3-year term, the customer typically can renew the agreement for another term or let it lapse.
 If you renew, you negotiate a new agreement (often adjusting products and quantities as needed) and continue coverage seamlessly.
 If you choose not to renew:

 Read Microsoft EA Renewal FAQs

-Q: Who do we work with to sign an EA โ Microsoft or partners?
+Q: Who do we work with to sign an EA – Microsoft or partners?

-A: EAs are sold and managed through Microsoftโs certified partners called Licensing Solution Providers (LSPs).
-Even though Microsoft sets pricing and terms, an LSP typically handles the transaction.
-These are large resellers (examples: CDW, Insight, SHI, SoftwareOne, etc.) authorized to administer EAs.
+A: EAs are sold and managed through Microsoft’s certified partners called Licensing Solution Providers (LSPs).
+Although Microsoft sets the pricing and terms, an LSP typically handles the transaction.

-So, you will work with a partner (you can choose which) who will process orders, provide quotes, and help manage the agreement in coordination with Microsoft.
-Microsoftโs representatives often get involved in negotiations (especially for large deals), but an LSP will be the party through which you sign and execute the agreement.
+Microsoft’s representatives often get involved in negotiations (especially for large deals), but an LSP will be the party through which you sign and execute the agreement.

 Q: What is a Licensing Solution Provider (LSP) in the context of EAs?

-Familiar industry names like CDW, Dell, Insight, SHI, and SoftwareOne are LSPs.
-They serve as the middleman between you and Microsoft.
 A good LSP will help ensure your EA runs smoothly, remind you of deadlines, and often provide advice or tools for asset management.
 Microsoft requires using an LSP for EAs in most regions, so you will select one when signing the EA.

 A: While EAs offer many benefits, potential drawbacks include:

-- No mid-term reductions: As noted, you canโt shut down during the term (except by not renewing those licenses later).
+- No mid-term reductions: As noted, you can’t shut down during the term (except by not renewing those licenses later).
 This is a risk if you over-forecast or have unexpected staff reductions.

 Read Microsoft EA Negotiations FAQs.